jqnfxa/Dungeon/lib/googletest/docs/primer.md

   // and cleaning up each test, you can define the following methods:

   void SetUp() override {
-     // Code here will be called immediately after the constructor (right
+     // Code here will be called immediately after the constructor (RIGHT
      // before each test).
   }

   void TearDown() override {
-     // Code here will be called immediately after each test (right
+     // Code here will be called immediately after each test (RIGHT
      // before the destructor).
   }